-In 1899, 42-year-old John Cleveland Osgood was known as the Fuel King of the West, having built his fortune in coal and iron.
-Osgood married Alma Shelgrem in October of that year, shortly after divorcing his first wife, Nonnie Irene de Belote (Irene).
 Construction of a mansion on the Crystal River also began in 1899.
-The mansion was named Cleveholm Manor, using his nickname, Cleve, and holm meaning “alongside a river”.
+The mansion was named Cleveholm Manor, using his nickname, Cleve, and holm meaning “alongside a river.”
 The Castle was built as a hunting retreat, and constructed of large stone blocks hand-cut and quarried from the nearby sandstone cliffs.
 No expense was spared as the finest craftsmen of the era built the towering mansion on a sloping hillside in the Crystal River valley.

 Entering the Castle today is like entering another time.
-The main residence offers 23,000 sq. ft. of living space, with 42 rooms that range from an English-style Great Hall and a Russian-inspired formal dining room to a delicate Ladies’ Drawing Room decorated in the French style of the era.
+The main residence offers 23,000 sq. ft. of living space, with 66 rooms that range from an English-style Great Hall and a Russian-inspired formal dining room to a delicate Ladies’ Drawing Room decorated in the French style of the era.
 Oversized claw-foot bathtubs grace the bathrooms, and Persian carpets embellish the floors.
-The Great Hall boasts a unique feature as well: a special “peeping window” through which the original owner could view her guest’s attire.
-An estimated 75% of the original furnishings remain at the Castle today.
+An estimated 60% of the original furnishings remain at the Castle today.

 John Cleveland Osgood was born in Brooklyn, New York, on March 6, 1851.
 Orphaned as a youth, he lived with relatives in Connecticut and Rhode Island.
 As a boy, he worked as an office clerk for a textile firm in Providence, Rhode Island, and later as a bookkeeper for the William Ladd Produce Commission in New York City.